balder-dev/balder/doc/source/tutorial_guide/01_create_scenario.rst

     you find these comments and type definitions, for the sake of clarity, however, we have not done it here in the example code.

 Now we have successfully implemented the scenario.
-In the next session we will add a setup and try our first execution.
+In the next session we will add a setup and execute Balder the first time.